olulesi/sei-project-3/README.md

 ```

-I also added the over effect for each card on the explore page to show the name of the space with the number of likes using the before pseudo element.
+I also added the hover effect for each card on the explore page to show the name of the space with the number of likes using the before pseudo element.
 Insert Categories page video